-Lesley Salafia serves as a Senior Associate University Counsel to the University within the University’s Office of the General Counsel.
-She serves as the signatory authority and provides legal analysis, preparation and review of employment-based nonimmigrant visa petitions (e.g. H-1B, O-1, TN, E-3, etc) and permanent residency cases on behalf of the foreign national faculty and staff at the University of Connecticut.
-She also provides legal services in connection with other issues and initiatives at the University.
+Lesley Salafia serves as a Senior Associate University Counsel & Director, International Legal Relations in the University of Connecticut’s Office of the General Counsel.
+She provides legal services in connection with a wide range of issues and initiatives at the University with a focus on Global Affairs, Student Affairs and Student Activities, Human Resources, and the Office of the Provost.
+She serves as the signatory authority and provides legal analysis, preparation and review of employment-based nonimmigrant and immigrant visa petitions on behalf of the foreign national faculty and staff at the University of Connecticut.
+She presents within Connecticut and nationally on topics concerning immigration and higher education.